 ADW is accredited by Assistance Dogs International (ADI), which requires that Owner/Self-Trainer teams work with ADW for a minimum of 6 months, and that the dog be trained to perform a minimum of 3 tasks to offset the owner’s disability.

 I. Initial Assessments and Evaluation

 In Stage I, clients have their dog assessed by Assistance Dogs of the West, in order to determine suitability for service dog work.
 The cost of the assessment is $150.
-Upon notification of favorable dog assessment, clients complete the Assistance Dogs of the West Owner/Self-Training program application.
+Upon notification of favorable dog assessment, clients complete the Assistance Dogs of the West Owner/Self-Training program application (application fee $75).
 ADW may request that client have an Occupational Therapy Evaluation by Dogwood Therapy Services, an independent OT provider.
 After acceptance into the Owner/Self-Training program, you will be eligible to schedule training sessions with ADW trainers.

 Training sessions take place weekly at our office in Santa Fe, New Mexico.
 Clients will work with an ADW trainer on Task Work and Public Access.
 Classes run in 12-week blocks at a cost of $900 per 12 weeks.
 At the conclusion of the course of training, the ADI Public Access test will be administered to the client/dog team.
-Most teams will require 2 blocks of classes: one 12-week session in Public Access, and one 12-week session in Scent Training or Task Work.
 If public access is not achieved within the initial training process, subsequent training will be recommended.
 Assistance Dogs International requires we work with Owner/Self-Trained teams for a minimum of 6 months.

 To keep your certification and handling skills current, you will be required to pass the ADI Public Access Test for the first two years following completion of training.
 Clients must also complete a monthly survey for the first year following completion of the training and annual surveys for as long as the dog is working.